Mentoring Program of the Faculty of Medicine - MOMENTE

 Mentoring skills

-I am involved as a mentor because
+I serve as a mentor because

-What I want from my mentees is that they
+I expect from my mentees

 Contact